GENETICS 4020A - Honours Genetics and Evolution Project Pt 1

 Activity 2: Preparation of a written literature review and research proposal

-Activity 3: Undertake research in close consultation with supervisor, other laboratory members, and members of the School – this is the major daily activity from March until September.
+Activity 3: Undertake research in close consultation with supervisor, other laboratory members, and members of the School – this is the major daily activity for 6-7 months.

-Activity 5: Preparation of a research dossier, and interview with three person panel – formative feedback from panel.
+Activity 5: Preparation of a research dossier, and interview with a panel of academics – formative feedback from panel.

-Activity 6.
-Preparation of a thesis, and interview with three person panel – summativeActivity 7: : Presenting a research seminar –summative
+Activity 6: Preparation of a thesis, and interview with a panel of academics – summativeActivity 7: Presenting a final research seminar – summative

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in this course should expect to spend, on average, at least 36 hours per week on this 18 unit course.
 This is primarily conducting experimental research, including wet-lab experiments and / or in silico analyses.
 Conducting experimental work includes the design of experiments, the conduct of experiments, the interpretation of experiments, and the communication of results.

 Learning Activities Summary1.
-The Literature Review - 5% (Word limit 3000)
+Literature Review and Research Proposal - 5% (Word limit 3000)

-2. The First Research Seminar - (formative assessment - 15 minutes plus 5
+2. First Research Seminar - (formative assessment - 10 minutes plus 5 minutes for discussion)

 The University's policy on Assessment for Coursework Programs is based on the following four principles: